Canada's Telus agrees to buy start-up Public Mobile

 Public spent only about C$52 million ($50 million) to buy the so-called G block spectrum out of a total C$4.2 billion raised in the 2008 auction.

-The G block was not set aside, but it was not bid on by the dominant carriers since at the time it was used nowhere else in the world and as such handset makers did not make devices that work on the frequency.
+The G block was not set aside, but it was not bid on by the dominant carriers because at the time it was used nowhere else in the world and therefore handset makers did not make devices that work on the frequency.

-However, it could be growing in popularity.
-Canaccord's Ghose said he believed that Apple Inc's (AAPL.O) latest iPhone models operate on the frequency.
+However, Canaccord's Ghose said he believed it could be growing in popularity.

 "A lot of people were naysayers about our spectrum and I think we took what was seen as the least valuable spectrum and in some ways have shown it was one of the more valuable pieces of spectrum because we could actually sell it when no one else can," Public's Chief Executive Alek Krstajic said in an interview with Reuters.